Boyd Elder Skull Art Featured on Eagles’ Best-Selling Album in U.S. History

 “I did not do ‘Their Greatest Hits’ with Gary Burden – I’ve already snapped at about 10 people about that,” Elder snapped in late August 2018.
 “Gary Burden had nothing to do with that fucking cover.
 And he was all pissed off he didn’t get to do it.
 I wouldn’t have let him use my art anymore, anyway, the way he treated me with ‘One of These Nights.’”

 Find out more about “The Most Famous Artist You’ve Never Heard Of” by reading the articles below.
-And stay tuned for Elder’s forthcoming book.
+They’re the basis of chapters in Elder’s book if it ever gets finished and published.

 RELATED: Boyd Elder – Encounters of the Southwestern Kind (1978)